 Initial therapy in patients with suspected large-bowel obstruction (LBO) includes volume resuscitation, appropriate preoperative broad-spectrum antibiotics, and timely surgical consultation.

 A nasogastric tube should be considered for patients with severe colonic distention and vomiting.
-The patient's intravascular volume is usually depleted, and early intravenous fluid (IVF) resuscitation with isotonic saline or Ringer lactate solution is necessary.
+The patient's intravascular volume is usually depleted, and early intravenous fluid (IVF) resuscitation with isotonic saline or lactated Ringer solution is necessary.

 Surgical intervention is frequently indicated, depending on the cause of the obstruction.
 Closed loop obstructions, bowel ischemia, and volvulus are surgical emergencies.